Akhilsk55/M1_AirTicketBookingSystem-utility/1_Requirements/readme.md

         PURPOSE: The purpose of this is to enable the users to view the different flights available to make it convenient for him to make a reservation.

-        INPUTS: The user must enter the destination with date and timings and must make reservation by giving his personal details like name, address, age, gender, nationality.
+        INPUTS: The user must enter the seats with name and must make reservation by giving his personal details like name.

         PROCESSING: Recognizing the correct details are entered that a message is displayed confirming his reservation and displays the pin code.

 FUNCTIONAL REQUIREMENT 2:

-        PURPOSE: The purpose is to allow the customer to make any changes in his personal details or flight booking details.

-        INPUT: The user should enter his pin code which gives him access to modify his reservation.

-        PROCESSING: The pin code is processed and checked for his validity.
-If it is correct then the user can modify his reservation else an error message will be displayed asking the user to enter the correct pin code number.

-        OUTPUT: Given the correct pin code, the user can now modify his reservation.
-A new pin code will be generated for the customers.

-FUNCTIONAL REQUIREMENT 3:

         PURPOSE:  The purpose is to allow the customer to cancel his reservation if not required.